rutwik777/LinearRegression_Explained/README.md

 lm.coef_
 ```
 ## 9. Model Metrics and Evaluations
 The metrics are very important to inspect the accuracy of the model.
 The metrics are MeanAbsoluteError, MeanSquaredError and Sqaure Root of Mean Sqare Error.
-Mean Abs Error:
 ```python
 from sklearn import metrics
 print(metrics.mean_absolute_error(y_test, predictions))